Use this SleepFoundation.org link for the most current discount on Sweet Zzz sheets

 Bamboo sheets are revered for their breathable, soft feel.
 These sheets can be made with mechanical or chemical processes.
 Since bamboo is a renewable resource, stalks are cut cleanly to promote regrowth.
 The stalks are then cut into shavings and can be soaked in enzymes or chemicals to produce a pulp that will eventually be spun into a fiber.

-It is important to note that bamboo textiles are not made from 100 percent bamboo.
 We’ll further break down the types of bamboo textiles next.
 The processing method affects the hand feel and weight of the sheets.

 Bamboo textiles can be made with mechanical or chemical processing methods.
 Though each process begins with bamboo stalks, the end products can be vastly different.
 There are several types of bamboo textiles, differentiated by the method used to manufacture them.
 The Federal Trade Commission requires bamboo textiles to be labeled and advertised properly.